martinkearn/Content/CaseStudies/2017-03-07-CaaP-GigSeekr.md

 queries that GigSeekr want to allow users to make.
 Before the hack, GigSeekr planned to tackle the following scenarios.

-Search for an artist
+-   Search for an artist

     -   Search for an artist \> Artist details

     -   When are they next performing

     -   Where are they next performing

     -   When are they next performing near me

--   Search for similar artists
+    -   Search for similar artist

-Search for a location
+-   Search for a location

     -   Locations near me \> Location details with address etc

--   Artists performing near me with a time frame i.e. "which bands are playing near me this weekend"
+    -   Artists performing near me with a time frame i.e. "which bands are playing near me this weekend”

-Proactive notifications of favourite artists
+-   Proactive notifications of favorite artists

     -   Tell me when 'artist' are playing near me next \> bot proactively alerts user

-Bot Plumbing
+-   Bot Plumbing

     -   Implementation of a help dialog

     -   Implementation of a triage dialog and routing between dialogs

-Cognitive Services
+-   Cognitive Services

     -   LUIS for natural language processing, intent and entity extraction

     -   Recommendation API to make artist recommendations

 Solution and Steps
 ------------------